mizurex/turf-folio/README.md

-# 🧑‍💻 Personal Portfolio
+#  Personal Portfolio

 Hi!
-This is my personal developer portfolio built with **Next.js**.
+This is my personal developer portfolio.
-It showcases my work, skills, and contact info — all in one place.
+It showcases my work, skills, and contact info, all in one place.

-## 🚀 Tech Stack
+## Tech Stack
 - [Next.js](https://nextjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
 - Deployed on [Vercel](https://vercel.com/)